emotions and learning image

 Share Your Thoughts!

 We would like to hear from you!
-Let know your thoughts in the comments below on how emotions connect to student learning in the classroom.
+Let us know your thoughts in the comments below on how emotions connect to student learning in the classroom.